danilolborges/danilolborges/README.md

 - 🌎 Hello World!!
 - 👋 I’m Danilo
 - 👀 I’m interested in blockchain, Crypto and DAOs.
-- 🌱 I’m currently learning about DAOs governance and inicializing in code.
+- 🌱 I’m currently learning about DAOs governance, tokenomics and inicializing in code.
 - 💞️ I’m looking to collaborate with ideas of improvement from DAOs.
 - 📫 You can reach me on twitter as danilolb or on other medias as danilolborges.